 I hold an Inria International Chair and the NSERC-Hydro-Québec-Schneider Electric Senior Industrial Research Chair on Optimization for Smart Grids.
-I am also a licensed professional engineer in Ontario, Canada and a fellow of the Canadian Academy of Engineering, and a senior member of IEEE.
+I am also a licensed professional engineer in Ontario, a fellow of the Canadian Academy of Engineering, and a senior member of IEEE.

 My research is concerned with using mathematical optimization to provide guaranteed optimal or near-optimal solutions for important classes of large-scale discrete nonlinear optimization problems arising in engineering applications.

 In particular, mathematical optimization can help to improve the overall performance of the electric power system, which is of critical importance to our society.
 I am working to support the development of smart grids.
 A smart grid combines a traditional electrical power production, transmission, and distribution system with a two-way flow of information and energy between suppliers and consumers.
 This combination is expected to deliver energy savings, cost reductions, and increased reliability and security.
 However, it also brings new operational challenges.
 These include:

 - how to use the existing network more efficiently?